Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-Ref.~\cite{pazmandi:99} argued that a true SOC system suppresses avalanche formation and stabilizes itself by developing a power-law pseudo-gap in $P(h)$, the distribution of stabilities, similar to the Efros-Shklovski gap of the Coulomb glass.
+Reference \cite{pazmandi:99} argued that a true SOC system suppresses avalanche formation and stabilizes itself by developing a power-law pseudogap in $P(h)$, the distribution of stabilities, similar to the Efros-Shklovski gap of the Coulomb glass.
 Requiring the system to be stable against avalanches gives stringent bounds on the exponent and the coefficient of the power-law form.
 Therefore, we also study the distribution of local fields (stabilities) $P(h)$ for $h$ close to zero.

-\paragraph*{Results.---} Figure \ref{fig:3D} shows data for the avalanche size and magnetization jump distributions for the Edwards-Anderson spin glass in three space dimensions ($d = 3$).
-The data show that avalanches remains small, even for systems with millions of spins, i.e., the cutoffs $n^\ast$ and $S^\ast$ do not scale with the system size.
+\paragraph*{Results.---} Figure \ref{fig:3D} shows the avalanche size and magnetization jump distributions for the $d = 3$ EASG.
+Avalanches remains small; i.e., the cutoffs $n^\ast$ and $S^\ast$ do not scale with the system size.
 In fact, even though we simulate over $10^7$ spins, the largest avalanches (which occur extremely rarely) are only of approximately 100 spins.
-A crossover from a power-law to an exponential cutoff in the distributions occurs for rather small values of $n$ and $S$, respectively, suggesting no SOC.
-The vertical dashed line in Fig.~\ref{fig:3D} corresponds to the extrapolated crossover values for $n^\ast$ and $S^\ast$, respectively.
+A crossover from a power law to an exponential cutoff in the distributions occurs for rather small $n$ and $S$, respectively, suggesting no SOC.
+The vertical dashed line in Fig.~\ref{fig:3D} corresponds to the extrapolated values of $n^\ast$ and $S^\ast$, respectively.

-Reference \cite{pazmandi:99} reported that the SK model---typically viewed as the mean-field limit/formulation of the EA model---exhibits SOC.
-Therefore, one could expect that the EA model exhibits SOC above its upper critical dimension $d_{\rm u} = 6$.
-To test this expectation, we simulate systems in $d = 8$ space dimensions.
-Again, no visible system-size dependence or power-law behavior are present, indicating that the system displays no SOC.
-To sidestep the debate over the existence of a spin-glass state in a field, we measure the avalanches only when $H$ crosses zero, i.e., where it is most probable that the system is in a spin-glass state, even if a nonequilibrium-type of spin-glass state \cite{comment:restr}.
-Because fluctuations are large when the restricted magnetization is measured the data are noisy.
-However, again no large avalanches or magnetization jumps are visible.
+Reference \cite{pazmandi:99} reported that the SK model (the mean-field limit or formulation of the EASG) exhibits SOC.
+Therefore, one could expect that the EASG exhibits SOC above $d_{\rm u} = 6$.
+To test this expectation, we simulate systems in $d = 8$ dimensions [see Fig.~\ref{fig:8D}].
+Again, no visible power-law behavior is present, indicating that the system displays no SOC.
+To sidestep the debate over the existence of a spin-glass state in a field, we measure the avalanches only when $H$ crosses zero, i.e., where it is most probable that the system is in a spin-glass state, even in a nonequilibrium type spin-glass state \cite{comment:restr}.
+Because fluctuations are large when the restricted magnetization is measured, the data are noisy.
+However, again, no signs of SOC [see Figs.~\ref{fig:8D}(c) and \ref{fig:8D}(d)].